Type your paragraph here.

 Best gourmet burgers ever:

 Grind a 1/4 chunk of onion in a food processor with a piece of garlic and a tablespoon or two of water: you want this a mushy, soft consistency, no chunks.
-Blend into one pound of ground beef, with your usual seasonings (I just use redmond salt and course ground black pepper)...Pat into burgers, and grill or pan fry...No need to over cook!
+Blend into one pound of ground beef, with your usual seasonings (I just use Redmond or sea salt and course ground black pepper)...Pat into burgers, and grill or pan fry...No need to over cook!
 3-4 minutes per side!

 AMAZINGLY SUPERB!!! and simple!!